BlockstreamResearch/dicemix/doc/protocol.md

     for all j := 0 to my_num_msgs do
         if my_msgs[j] != msgs[slots[j]] then  // constant time in slots[j] and in msgs[slots[j]]
-            fail "This is probably a bug."
+            fail "One of my own messages is missing."

     // Confirmation
     my_confirmation := validate_and_confirm(msgs[])